Actindo-AG/Documentation/ActindoWorkFlow/Operation/03_ManageTriggers.md

     - **Active**
       Select this option to activate the trigger.
     - **Inactive**
-      Select this option to deactivate the trigger.
+      Select this option to deactivate the trigger temporarily.

 11. Enter the priority in the *Process priority* field.
 The priority is specified with a positive integer.
 The greater the number, the higher the priority.
 As soon as the priority number has been entered, the ![Add](../../Assets/Icons/Plus04.png "[Add]") (Add) button is displayed.
 If necessary, follow the steps below to add a condition, see [Add a condition](#add-a-condition).